-A single-dose, open-label study was conducted to evaluate the pharmacokinetics of a reduced dose of sitagliptin (50mg) in patients with varying degrees of chronic renal impairment compared to normal healthy control subjects.
-The study included patients with mild, moderate, and severe renal impairment, as well as patients with ESRD on haemodialysis.
+A single-dose, open-label study was conducted to evaluate the pharmacokinetics of a reduced dose of sitagliptin (50 mg) in patients with varying degrees of chronic renal impairment compared to normal healthy control subjects.
+The study included patients with mild, moderate and severe renal impairment, c, as well as patients with end-stage renal disease (ESRD) on haemodialysis.
 In addition, the effects of renal impairment on sitagliptin pharmacokinetics in patients with type 2 diabetes and mild, moderate, or severe renal impairment (including ESRD) were assessed using population pharmacokinetic analyses.

-Compared to normal healthy control subjects, plasma AUC of sitagliptin was increased by approximately 1.2-fold and 1.6-fold in patients with mild renal impairment (GFR $\ge 60$ to < 90 mL/min) and patients with moderate renal impairment (GFR $\ge 45$ to < 60 mL/min), respectively.
+Compared to normal healthy control subjects, plasma AUC of sitagliptin was increased by approximately 1.2-fold to 1.6-fold in patients with mild renal impairment (GFR $\geq$ 60 to <90 mL/min) and patients with moderate renal impairment (GFR $\geq$ 45 to <60 mL/min), respectively.
 Because increases of this magnitude are not clinically relevant, dosage adjustment in these patients is not necessary.

-Plasma AUC of sitagliptin was increased approximately 2-fold in patients with moderate renal impairment (GFR $\ge$ 30 to < 45 mL/min), and approximately 4-fold in patients with severe renal impairment (GFR < 30 mL/min), including in patients with ESRD on haemodialysis.
+Plasma AUC of sitagliptin was increased approximately 2-fold in patients with moderate renal impairment (GFR $\geq$ 30 to < 45mL/min), and approximately 4-fold in patients with severe renal impairment (GFR <30mL/min), including patients with ESRD on haemodialysis.
 Sitagliptin was modestly removed by haemodialysis (13.5 % over a 3- to 4-hour haemodialysis session starting 4 hours postdose).
-To achieve plasma concentrations of sitagliptin similar to those in patients with normal renal function, lower dosages are recommended in patients with GFR < 45 mL/min (see section 4.2).
+To achieve plasma concentrations of sitagliptin similar to those in patients with normal renal function, lower dosages are recommended in patients with GFR < 45mL/min (see section 4.2).